brazilian-utils/brazilian-utils/packages/is-valid-cpf/README.md

 # @brazilian-utils/is-valid-cpf

-> Check if CPF is valid
+> Check if CPF is valid.

 See our website [http://brazilian-utils.github.io](http://brazilian-utils.github.io) for more information or the [issues](https://github.com/brazilian-utils/brazilian-utils/issues?q=is%3Aissue+is-valid-cpf) associated with this package.